evennia/evennia/evennia/contrib/README.md

   to the Evennia game index (games.evennia.com)
 * In-game Python (Vincent Le Goff 2017) - Allow trusted builders to script objects and events using Python from in-game.
+* Turnbattle (FlutterSprite 2017) - A turn-based combat engine meant as a start to build from.
+Has attack/disengage and turn timeouts, and includes optional expansions for equipment and combat movement.
 * Tutorial examples (Griatch 2011, 2015) - A folder of basic
   example objects, commands and scripts.
 * Tutorial world (Griatch 2011, 2015) - A folder containing the